 The remainder of the paper proceeds as follows.
 Section 2 presents the model.
-In Section 3 we derive the necessary and sufficient conditions for the revenue maximizing contract.
-In Section 4 we analyze the implications of the revenue maximizing contract for the structure of the intertemporal distortions.
+In Section 3 we derive the necessary and sufficient conditions for the revenue-maximizing contract.
+In Section 4 we analyze the implications of the revenue-maximizing contract for the structure of the intertemporal distortions.
 The nature of the optimal contract for repeat purchases of a product or service is analyzed in Section 5 in an environment where the type follows a geometric Brownian motion.
+Section 6 examines the optimal allocation among competing bidders when the private valuation is either driven by the arithmetic Brownian motion or the mean-reverting Ornstein-Uhlenbeck process.